mendix/docs-site-test/content/en/docs/studio7/checks/_index.md

 ---
 title: "Checks"
-url: /studio7/checks
+url: /studio7/checks/
 description: "Describes checks during publishing process in Mendix Studio."
-menu_order: 60
+weight: 60
 tags: ["studio", "app viewing", "checks", "errors", "consistency errors"]
 ---

 ## 1 Introduction

-When [previewing or publishing your app](publishing-app#publishing-your-app), Mendix Studio checks your app on [consistency errors](consistency-errors).
+When [previewing or publishing your app](/studio7/publishing-app/#publishing-your-app), Mendix Studio checks your app on [consistency errors](/studio7/consistency-errors/).
 If there are any, the app cannot be published, and you see the **Checks** button goes red with the number of errors indicated.

 ![](/attachments/studio7/checks/checks-button.png)